In this topic:

 - To have an auto-tiering scheme that is based entirely on temperature or usage with the most frequently used data migrating to the highest priority tiers, a performance class of Normal (the default setting) must be set for all virtual disks.
 In this case, the tier affinity is set to be all tiers in the disk pool and data is migrated entirely on temperature and the storage profile will have no effect.

 SAUs migrate between tiers as necessary to maintain the auto-tiering and storage profile schemes.
-High priority data migrations occur at a much faster rate than regular priority migrations.
+Priority data migrations occur at a much faster rate than Normal priority migrations.
 The Automated Storage Tiering feature must be enabled for the data migration cases below to occur.

 Data Migration Cases